 6. Maximum image size

-The file size of the image that you plan on setting as the YouTube thumbnail shouldn’t exceed 2MB.
-If you use a file that is larger than the said size, YouTube will display “File is bigger than 2MB,” and your selection will be rejected.
+The image’s file size that you plan on setting as the YouTube thumbnail shouldn’t exceed 2MB.
+If you use a larger file than the said size, YouTube will display “File is bigger than 2MB,” and your selection will be rejected.
 You can compress the image for free.
 Simply search ‘Compress JPG’ and type the file format of your image.

 Mistakes to avoid while setting a thumbnail

 It would help if you avoided the following mistakes while creating YouTube thumbnails –

 1. Using still images